jungwj0706/jungwj0706/README.md

 ## 🌠 About Me

->I am a student frontend developer who loves to grow through learning and collaboration.<br>
+>I am a student frontend developer who loves to grow through learning and collaboration.
->My goal is to develop program that makes a real, positive impact on people and society.

 ---